-After you have read both summer texts, you will select two articles from a suggested newspaper or periodical.
-Suggested newspapers include the New York Times, Chicago Tribune and Sun Times, Washington Post and the Wall Street Journal.
-Thoughtful periodicals include Atlantic Monthly, New Yorker, Harpers, Time and Newsweek.
+After you have read the summer text, you will select two articles from a suggested newspaper or periodical.
+Suggested newspapers include The New York Times, The Chicago Tribune and Sun Times, The Washington Post, and The Wall Street Journal.
+Thoughtful periodicals include The Atlantic Monthly, The New Yorker, Harpers, Time and Newsweek.
 You may use the Internet version of these reputable sources.
-These articles should thematically connect to To Kill a Mockingbird and Night (one article for each).
-Consider concepts of love, raising children, the father/child bond, racism, hate crimes, social inequality, self-preservation, retaining dignity during difficult times, socio-economic class, and gender issues as you look for your news clipping.
-(Please note: not all themes apply to both books.)
+These articles should thematically connect to To Kill a Mockingbird.
+Consider concepts of love, raising children, the father/child bond, racism, hate crimes, social inequality, self-preservation, retaining dignity during difficult times, socio-economic class, and gender issues as you look for your news clippings.
 You must highlight significant lines from the text that relate to the relevant themes.
-This assignment is meant to encourage browsing, and we ask that the articles be dated anytime between May and August of this year.
-You will write a response for each text connecting these articles to each of the texts.
+This assignment is meant to encourage browsing, and the articles need to be dated between May and August of this year.
+You will write a try

+Google Doc response connecting these articles to To Kill a Mockingbird.
 Each response should be at least two to three paragraphs in length.
 Please organize your work before submission.
-Please use the rubric included in this packet to guide your development of this assignment.
+Please use the rubric included in this letter to guide your development of this assignment.

 The English Department recommends that you read at a pace that allows you to enjoy this literature.
-Reading in June or July will not make your participation in class more difficult than reading in August; we do not recommend trying to read both texts in the last week before school begins.
+Reading in June or July will not make your participation in class more difficult than reading in August; we do not recommend trying to read the text in the last week before school begins.
 Failure to do your summer reading is not an acceptable excuse for dropping this advanced course when school begins.
 In other words, Guidance will not change your schedule just because you did not complete your summer reading assignments.

 If you misplace this summer reading assignment, you can access all this information on the District 88 website.
-Go to www.dupage88.net, then click on WBHS (top right), then ENGLISH (left menu), then click the file "10 Honors Summer letter 2019-2020" at the bottom of the page.
+Go to www.dupage88.net, then click on WBHS (top right), then ENGLISH (left menu), then click the file "10 Honors Summer letter 2020-2021" at the bottom of the page.
 If you have any questions or concerns, please contact your honors English teacher via email or in her classroom.
 We look forward to meeting you!

-Finally, we have attached 2019/2020 Willowbrook English Department Academic Honesty and Plagiarism Policy/Contract.
+Finally, we have attached the 2020/2021 Willowbrook English Department Academic Honesty and Plagiarism Policy/Contract.
 As society becomes more reliant on technology, Willowbrook teachers have seen a notable increase in plagiarism, including students claiming material from online sources and/or claiming the work of past and present peers as their own original ideas.
 Because of this, we want to be sure each student understands the seriousness of this offense and request that you sign and date the policy and return it to us the first week of classes.